Home Is Where We Displace Our Selves

 Part 1: 3 Dec 2024, 6 pm

-Part 2: 10 Jan 2025, 6 pm
+Part 2: 25 Jan 2025, 6 pm

 For Rene Matić, the search for “home” has always been an underlying theme in their practice—be it through photography, film, sound, or poetry.
-Experiencing the world from within the diaspora, Matić turns to the in-between crevices of their own layered identities (Black, British, and queer) to look for narratives of care and survival in the face of prevailing conditions of alienation and homelessness.
+Experiencing the world from within the diaspora, Matić turns to the in-between crevices of their own layered identities (Black, British, and queer) to look for narratives of care and survival in the face of alienation and unbelonging.
 Through their lens, Matić makes visible the myriad ways people step out of the comfort zone of discretely defined senses of self to find each other in this fractured world.

 Matić understands home as being everywhere, as a utopia that has always already existed, a hidden place where the personal and the political contrast and converge in and as a blur.
 This blur is an optics born from displacement, yet it also speaks to our refusal to be defined or pinned down, as well as our capacity to open up ourselves to connection and kinship.
 The blur is also subversive, introducing a “glitch” into systems where prevailing politics seeks to keep people apart and isolated.
 As photographer Zun Lee writes in his essay Home Is Where We Displace Our Selves, “[...] abolition starts with the self, so we may lose our individuated selves in favor of a blurred, irreducible sociality of the senses.”[1]